tonytvo/blog-generator/content/blog/becoming-your-own-bank-summary/index.md

 - **Modern western banks are a safer option**
   - This might be true in some cases.
 But if you tried using banks to access your capital, you most probably have found yourself in some kind of trouble and couldn’t access it in the desired way.
 Well, with IBC, that problem goes away – and guess what?
 It is a safer option when it comes to easy and secure access to the capital.

+# Examples

+## grocery

+- Nash looks at the process of getting into a business where you are a consumer and a seller at the same time.
+An excellent example of this is a grocery store because everyone consumes groceries, and everyone around you is a potential customer.

+- When you begin studying the grocery business, you find the things necessary to succeed in this field, including a good location, high-quality merchandise, attentive staff, fully stocked inventory, etc. All of this will cost a lot of money.

+- Once the operation is set up, the difference between the “front door” and “back door” helps determine how you will be living.
+For example, if you sell a can of peas for 60 cents at the front door, and replace it at the back door for 57 cents, then you must turn the inventory 15 times to break even; this is the interest you must pay on the money borrowed to set up the grocery operations.
+If you turn the inventory 17 times, you make a profit; if you turn it 20 times in a year, it can help pay for early retirement.

+- Next, Nelson asks you to imagine if you were a male, married with children, and your wife bought groceries at your store, would she take groceries from the front or back?
+Many admit that the wife would want to go out the back door instead.
+However, this type of behavior is theft and can encourage more theft amongst employees and customers.

+- Many believe that they can do whatever they want with their business.
+However, the ones that pay for this theft are the customers getting their merchandise from the front door, and your business will need to sell more products to make up the deficit.
+The more you make, the more the IRS will take from you; this is another reason people would want to go out the back door instead.

+- If there is a situation where the profits from the grocery sales are not subject to income taxes, one of the incentives to go out the back door is taken away.
+The only reason left is the human instinct to use the back door.
+However, you and your family (plus some others) are captive customers in this scenario.
+If you charge wholesale prices, you are not creating more proceeds for retirement income.
+Charging the retail price on the can of peas helps you buy more cans of peas to sell to other customers.
+If you continue to do this for an extended period, it will create a profit.
+This will also create more value and income when selling the business down the line.

+- When you sell your business many years later, you are in competition with others that have not obeyed these principles.
+He and his family members took goods out the back door.
+His record books will never look as good as yours.
+In fact, he will probably have gone out of business some years ago.
+Even if he is still around, can you guess which business will bring the better price?
+Yours!
+With the proceeds from the sale you can buy a huge annuity and have income deposited monthly directly to your bank account at retirement time.

+- Grocery stores are in the business of moving groceries to customers.
+When you sell something, you must replace the item to sell again.
+If you own the store don’t steal the peas.
+Banks are in the business of “renting money” to customers.
+When they lend money, they must get it back, with interest.
+If you own the bank don’t steal the money!

 # Quotes